jmatth11/go_lan_file_server/README.md

     - Hash - string, The sha256 hash of the file.
 This will see if a file with this hash already exists in the folder.
 - returns json format.
   - Error - string, Error message for validating file.
 Empty string means the file was successful in being validated.

-### Features still needed
-- edit file paths to use generic separator so this can work on more than just windows